Nupur-DS/Business-Insights-360-Dashboard/README.md

 ## 👩‍💻 About Me

 Aspiring Data Analyst passionate about turning raw data into business decisions.
 Skilled in Power BI, SQL, DAX, and data storytelling.
-Currently completing the **Codebasics Data Analytics Bootcamp**.

-📧 *[Your Email]*
+📧 *nupursrivastava94@gmail.com*
-🔗 *[Your LinkedIn URL]*
+🔗 *www.linkedin.com/in/nupur-srivastava-5456131a3*
 🐙 *[Your GitHub Profile URL]*

 ---